ammarhz/vue-learning/README.md

 ## Dispatching the action from login method form from login form component and sending data to action

 ## Getting the firstName string to compare and show the alert accordingly

+## Added resetForm method in signup and login forms